 www.bolshoirussia.com

-Just steps away from Moscow’s Red Square, the Bolshoi Theatre is on that short list of the world’s greatest opera houses.
+Just steps away from Moscow’s Red Square, the Bolshoi Theatre is on that short list of the world’s most significant opera houses.
 For one thing, it’s home to two of the world’s oldest and most distinguished opera and ballet companies.
 For another, it has been the setting for an exceptional list of world premieres.
-In particular are iconic ballets like Prokofiev’s Cinderella and Tchaikovsky’s Swan Lake, arguably the most famous of all time.
+In particular, iconic ballets like Prokofiev’s Cinderella and Tchaikovsky’s Swan Lake are arguably the most famous ever.
 Of course, prominent operas have also debuted here, such as Rimsky-Korsakov’s The Maid of Pskov and Rachmaninoff’s Aleko.

 The Big Theatre

-Literally translated as Big Theater, the Bolshoi opened in 1825.
+Translated as Big Theater, the Bolshoi opened in 1825.
 However, its namesake ballet and opera companies date back to 1776.
-Not only is the Bolshoi Ballet among the world’s oldest ballet companies, it’s among the world’s best.
-Among the upcoming highlights are Prokiev’s Peter and the Wolf, Tolstoy’s Anna Karenina and Verdi’s La Traviata.
+The Bolshoi Ballet is among the world’s oldest and best ballet companies.
+The upcoming highlights are Prokiev’s Peter and the Wolf, Tolstoy’s Anna Karenina, and Verdi’s La Traviata.
 However, many performances are already sold out.
-There is no question, the Big Theatre is easily among the finest opera houses in Europe.
+There is no question the Big Theatre is easily among the finest opera houses in Europe.

 La Scala